 Hungary is famous for its wines and especially its dessert wine known as ‘Tokaji’ – the king of wines.
 Palinka is another famous alcoholic drink of the Hungarians.

-Cultural Practice - When visiting a Hungarian household, gifting chocolates and flowers are ordinary instead of wine.
+Cultural Practice – When visiting a Hungarian house, gifting chocolates and flowers are ordinary instead of wine.

 Hungary is a very safe country, but some parts of Hungarian cities are best avoided.
-While tourist places attract pickpockets, incidents of bag-snatching are particularly high on public transport.
-So it is advised not to carry much cash or valuables while traveling and being vigilant to suspicious activities.
+While tourist places attract pickpockets, instances of bag-snatching are particularly high on public transport.
+So it is advised not to carry much cash or valuables while traveling and being alert to fishy activities.

-Life of a student in Hungary is an enriching and truly unique experience!!
-The relatively low living costs and the state’s high expenditure on education make it a popular study destination.
+The life of a student in Hungary is an enriching as well as a truly unique experience!!
+The relatively low living costs and the state’s high expense on education make it a popular study destination.